adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 - Why would he ignore and try to bury non-partisan government officials and their reports?
 - Why, why, why...

 Given this personality flaw that would have crippled most people to recurrent career failure and eventual humility, Harper's journey is remarkable.

-Charting a different path, Harper found a job where he would never have to take orders.
+>Charting a different path, Harper found a job where he would never have to take orders.
 And for almost 10 years, he never did.

-Beyond just seeing behind the curtain of Canadian government, Ibbitson's *Stephen Harper* shares an understanding of how Stephen Harper, the man, thought and made decisions.
+Beyond just seeing behind the curtain of Canadian government, John Ibbitson's *Stephen Harper* shares an understanding of how Stephen Harper, the man, thought and made decisions.
 His legacy is a complex one and I'm glad I read this book to see another side to the man who was our 22nd Prime Minister.

 ##Homeland - Cory Doctorow
 ![](/assets/article_images/2015-12-31-leisure-reading-part-2/homeland_cory_doctorow.jpg)